 In addition, Erika served on several judicial interview panels and made recommendations for future appointments of judges in the Commonwealth of Virginia.

 Erika currently serves on the advisory boards for the Georgetown Views from the Bench and the ABI's Mid-Atlantic Workshop.
-She is also the current Vice Chair of the Bankruptcy Section of the Virginia State Bar and is a member of the American Bar Association, the American Bankruptcy Institute, the Virginia Bar Association, the Arlington County Bar Association, the Fairfax County Bar Association, the Walter P. Chandler American Inn of Court, the Northern Virginia Bankruptcy Bar Association, the Northern Virginia Women's Bar Association, the District of Columbia Bar, and the Federal Bar Association.
+She is also the current Chair of the Bankruptcy Section of the Virginia State Bar and is a member of the American Bar Association, the American Bankruptcy Institute, the Virginia Bar Association, the Arlington County Bar Association, the Fairfax County Bar Association, the Walter P. Chandler American Inn of Court, the Northern Virginia Bankruptcy Bar Association, the Northern Virginia Women's Bar Association, the District of Columbia Bar, and the Federal Bar Association.

 Erika participates in volunteer activities for Nation’s Capital CARE (Credit Abuse Resistance Education) Program.
 CARE educates young adults on the responsible use of credit and the potential consequences of credit card abuse.